Getting to Port McNeill, British Columbia

 Seattle to Port McNeill

-Alternatively, there are scheduled seaplane flights (Kenmore Air and Northwest Seaplanes) from the Seattle area direct to Port McNeill (YMP).
+Alternatively, there are charter flights available with Northwest Seaplanes from the Seattle area direct to Port McNeill (YMP) during the summer months.
 It’s important to be aware that floatplanes generally have limited baggage allowances, so check ahead of time to ensure you aren’t faced with excess baggage fees at the terminal.
 The Port McNeill Airport is an eight-minute drive from the downtown area.